The Best Egg White Alternatives for Cocktails.

 We added a hulking barspoon of this to our test recipe, and found it to be an interesting solution with several caveats.

-Outcome + Notes: Initially the milk powder produced an excellent foam and texture, but as it died, it separated in a visually unattractive way.
-Additionally and perhaps unsurprisingly, it imparted a slight milky taste…which we didn’t hate?
-In a Whiskey Sour, it actually toned down the tannic and citric notes, but it seems like a solution better positioned for use in a cocktail designed to work with this, rather than a general substitute.
+Outcome + Notes: Initially the milk powder produced an excellent foam and texture, but as it died it separated in a visually unattractive way.
+Additionally and perhaps unsurprisingly, it imparted a slight milky taste which…we didn’t hate?
+In a Whiskey Sour, our testers found that it actually mellowed the tannic and citric notes in a pleasant way.
+The consensus was that it could be a solid alternative for cocktails designed specifically with it in mind, rather than as a general substitute.

 Want more bartender tips and training?
 Sign up for our newsletter.